Meta description is to CTR what Robin is to Batman.

 1. In SERPs

-Meta desc is visible to the user once they run a search query, as shown below.
+Meta description is visible to the user once they run a search query, as shown below.

 While meta description doesn’t influence Google ranking, it directly influences the perception of your page in the eyes of the end-user.